whimsytinkly/WhimsyWorkshop/README.md

 * Subtext
 * Border

-Each colour can be edited using a colour picker or a HEX value.
+Each colour can be edited using a colour picker or HEX value.

-### 🖼️ Generate from Image
+### 🖼️ Generate a Theme from an Image

-Upload an image and WhimsyTheme analyses its colours to generate a theme.
+Upload an image and WhimsyWorkshop analyses its colours to generate a usable UI palette.

-Currently, the image analysis considers:
+The current image analysis considers:

 * **Colour frequency** → Background and Surface
 * **Saturation** → Primary and Secondary
 * **Lightness** → Text and Subtext
 * **Colour blending** → Border
 * **Background normalization** → tones down extremely saturated backgrounds
+* **Accent selection** → derives an accent colour for interactive elements

-Supported image formats:
+Supported formats:

 * PNG
 * JPG / JPEG